opencog/atomspace/opencog/query/README.md

    in the atomspace of the bindlink.
 Thus should be fetched directly from the bind-link, and not passed as a third-party parameter.

- * Need a nested ChoiceLink unit test... or is this done in the StackMoreUTest alrady ???

  * Enhancement: Add support for VariableLink, so that, for example, (VariableLink $R (VariableNode $A) (VariableNode $B)) matches any arity-2 link (as long as the type constraints are obeyed).

- * Performance improvement: Steal an idea from DPLL, viz unit_propagate.
+ * Performance improvement: [[TODO: Probably outdated, there is no such unit_propagate in the code]] Steal an idea from DPLL, viz unit_propagate.
 That is, start with those clauses that have only a single variable in them, ground that, and propagate.
 Not sure, I think this could should improve run-time.
 Perhaps there are other ideas to steal, e.g. from zChaff?

    Anyway, the next clause to be selected is chosen by get_next_untried_clause(); there is a XXX note in there about this.

  * Invent a callback so that ChoiceLink can become a random-choice or a Bayesian-probability-choice, etc. This is sort-of done, already, but more additional/experimental callbacks are needed.

  * Enhancement: Add support for IfLink, which would have the semantics